Lincoln 140 MIG Welder Reviews: The Models Explained

 Can I use an extension cord with the Lincoln 140?

 Yes, the Lincoln 140HD and 140C MIG manuals recommend a 12-gauge or heavier cord up to 50 feet in length.
-I use an extension cord of these specs without issues.
+Here's how to size a welder extension cord for best performance.